FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 })
 ```

 If the format of the id is incorrect, then we will end up in the error handler defined in the _catch_ block.
-The appropriate status code for the situation is [400 Bad Request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.1), because the situation fits the description perfectly:
+The appropriate status code for the situation is [400 Bad Request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.1) because the situation fits the description perfectly:

 > <i>The request could not be understood by the server due to malformed syntax.
 The client SHOULD NOT repeat the request without modifications.</i>

 We have also added some data to the response to shed some light on the cause of the error.

-When dealing with Promises, it's almost always a good idea to add error and exception handling, because otherwise you will find yourself dealing with strange bugs.
+When dealing with Promises, it's almost always a good idea to add error and exception handling.
+Otherwise, you will find yourself dealing with strange bugs.

 It's never a bad idea to print the object that caused the exception to the console in the error handler: